ggreer/the_silver_searcher/doc/ag.1.md

     Only print filenames that don't contain matches.
   * `-m --max-count NUM`:
     Skip the rest of a file after NUM matches.
 Default is 10,000.
+  * `-o --only-matching`:
+    Only print the matching part of a line.
   * `--no-numbers`:
     Don't show line numbers
   * `-p --path-to-agignore STRING`: